MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/kubernetes_based_CI_infrastructure.md

 ### Example for a replicated setup with several nodes

-- Replicated setup with several nodes: Nodes gets managed by a master node
+There are several nodes which replicate each other.
+Beside the worked nodes, there are also master nodes.

-    - The communcation between nodes happends via Services
+- Worker nodes gets managed by a master node.
+The communcation between nodes happends via Services

-- Master node with 4 processes running on each master node:
+- Each master node runs four different processes:

     - Api Server: